kumboleijo/kumbocli/README.md

 Options:
-  -V, --version              output the version number -n, --name <NAME>          set the name of the new CLI app (default: "") -d, --description <DESC>   set the description (default: "") -a, --author               set the author
+  -V, --version              output the version number -n, --name <NAME>          set the name of the new CLI app (default: "my-kumbocli-app") -d, --description <DESC>   set the description (default: "Made with kumbocli.")
-  -t, --template <TEMPLATE>  set the directory of the template (default: "data/templates/default-cli") -h, --help                 output usage information
+  -a, --author <AUTHOR>      set the author (default: "Kumboleijo") -t, --template <TEMPLATE>  set the directory of the template (default: "data/templates/default-cli") -h, --help                 output usage information
 ```